 For some homeowners, it can be difficult to convert a gas fireplace to a wood-burning unit.
 Some houses, for example, were initially constructed with gas fireplaces.
 A fireplace serves to be a must-have gas appliance in these houses that does not have a chimney.
 So, if you are wondering, “can you burn wood in a gas fireplace,” you also need to consider this simple requirement.

-How Does the Conversion Process Work?
+Converting a Gas Fireplace to Wood: How Does the Process Work?

 To convert gas fireplace to wood-burning stoves, there are a few things to consider, like rebuilding the whole fireplace as well as constructing a flue and chimney.
 On the other side, you might have a house that had a wood-burning fireplace before a gas-powered fireplace was built to replace it.
 To convert gas fireplaces to wood fireplaces requires considerably less effort in these houses.
 You need to purchase some necessary parts to start the conversion process.